eliashaeussler/typo3-solver/README.md

 * Caching integration for solved problems
 * Command to solve problems from command line
 * Customizable solution providers and prompts
-* Compatible with TYPO3 13.4 LTS
+* Compatible with TYPO3 13.4 LTS and 14.0

 ## 🔥 Installation